ECD Calculator (Drilling) Skip to main content

 Assumptions

-• Annular pressure loss is provided as a single value in psi (from hydraulics models or PWD data).
+• Direct annular pressure loss is provided as a single value in psi from hydraulics models, standpipe breakdown, or PWD data.

 • Static mud weight is measured at the surface and assumed uniform throughout the annulus.